 Think about your circles of friends.
 You may get offers for baby showers from coworkers, church, friends, or from your neighbors.

-If you have more than one kind soul offer to give you a baby shower, ask that one of them be a Frozen Meal Shower.
+While there are dozens of twin baby shower ideas out there, if you have more than one kind soul offer to give you a baby shower, ask that one of them be a Frozen Meal Shower.
 It may sound a little odd, but it’s very worth it.

 Guests can either buy something in the frozen food section of the grocery store and gift it to you, or they can make something homemade and bring it to you to freeze for later.